-Table 2.2 shows historical rates of improvement and the projected rates of improvement based on assumed rates of reduction by cause, by alternative for the 2020 Trustees Report, summarized by age group and sex.
-For the intermediate alternative, projected rates of improvement for ages under 50 are generally lower than those experienced over the period 1900-2017, consistent with the Trustees' expectation of continued generally slower improvement in the future for these age groups.
-For males age 50 and older, the average projected rates of improvement for years after 2017 are slightly higher than those experienced since 1900.
-The projected rates of improvement for women age 50 and older are slightly lower than those assumed for men and generally lower than the rates experienced by this group of women over the period 1900-2017.
+Table 2.2 shows historical rates of improvement and the projected rates of improvement based on assumed rates of reduction by cause, by alternative for the 2021 Trustees Report, summarized by age group and sex.
+For the intermediate alternative, projected rates of improvement for ages under 50 are generally lower than those experienced over the period 1900-2019, consistent with the Trustees' expectation of continued generally slower improvement in the future for these age groups.
+For men age 50 and older, the average projected rates of improvement for years after 2019 are slightly higher than those experienced since 1900.
+The projected rates of improvement for women age 50 and older are slightly lower than those assumed for men and generally lower than the rates experienced by this group of women over the period 1900-2019.
 This is consistent with the Trustees' long-held belief that average rates of mortality improvement for women, which had been faster than for men until around 1980, would ultimately converge with male improvement rates.
-Evidence that improvement for females will not always be faster than for males is apparent in data for years since about 1980.
-As shown in Table 2.3, the rate of improvement in mortality for women ages 65-84 averaged only 0.74 percent per year during the period 1979-2017.
-This amount was about one-half of the average rate of improvement for men ages 65-84 during this period (1.36 percent).
-Similarly, the rate of improvement in mortality for women age 85 and older averaged only 0.19 percent per year during the period 1979-2017.
-This amount was about two-thirds of the average rate of improvement for men age 85 and older during this period (0.30 percent).
+Evidence that improvement for women will not always be faster than for men is apparent in data for years since about 1980.
+As shown in table 2.3, the rate of improvement in mortality for women ages 65-84 averaged only 0.81 percent per year during the period 1979-2019.
+This amount was about three-fifths of the average rate of improvement for men ages 65-84 during this period (1.37 percent).
+Similarly, the rate of improvement in mortality for women age 85 and older averaged only 0.23 percent per year during the period 1979-2019.
+This amount was about two-thirds of the average rate of improvement for men age 85 and older during this period (0.35 percent).

-Table 2.2 also shows that, for all ages combined, the projected rate of improvement under the intermediate alternative for the period 2044-2094 is 0.75 percent per year for men and 0.71 percent per year for women.
-The ultimate rates of improvement for the 2019 Trustees Report were 0.75 and 0.70 percent per year for males and females, respectively.
+Table 2.2 also shows that, for all ages combined, the projected rate of improvement under the intermediate alternative for the period 2045-95 is 0.74 percent per year for men and 0.69 percent per year for women.
+The ultimate rates of improvement for the 2020 Trustees Report (for years 2044-94) were 0.75 and 0.71 percent per year for men and women, respectively.

-A comparison of the basis for past improvement in mortality with the expected basis for future improvement suggests that future improvement is likely to continue, but at a generally slower rate than experienced during the extraordinary 1900-2017 period for ages under 65.
-Based on analysis of experience by cause of death, and expected future conditions affecting mortality improvement, it seems reasonable to expect the rate of mortality improvement for the age group 65 and older for the next 75 years to be slightly slower compared to that experienced during 1900-2017 (0.77 percent as shown in table 2.2).
-The Trustees believe that the average annual rate of decline of 0.69 percent (as shown in table 2.2) over the period 2017-2094 for the intermediate assumption is reasonable in this context.
+A comparison of the basis for past improvement in mortality with the expected basis for future improvement suggests that future improvement is likely to continue, but at a generally slower rate than experienced during the extraordinary 1900-2019 period for ages under 65.
+Based on analysis of experience by cause of death, and expected future conditions affecting mortality improvement, it seems reasonable to expect the rate of mortality improvement for the age group 65 and older for the next 75 years to be slightly slower compared to that experienced during 1900-2019 (0.78 percent as shown in table 2.2).
+The Trustees believe that the average annual rate of decline of 0.66 percent for ages 65 and older (as shown in table 2.2) over the period 2019-95 for the intermediate assumption is reasonable in this context.